barthelnils/EroMapper/README.md

 - QGIS
 - QField on the field device
 - A QFieldCloud account for cloud synchronization, or a method for transferring the complete project folder locally
-- The EroMapper template GeoPackages from the `Template_geopackages` folder
+- The EroMapper template GeoPackages from the `Template_project` folder

 Optional:
 - The QFieldSync QGIS plugin and a QFieldCloud account for cloud synchronization, or a method for transferring the complete project folder locally